Recent Advances in Fully Dynamic Graph Algorithms: Fully Dynamic Graph Algorithms

 Given a graph $G=(V,E)$, an \emph{independent set} is a set $S \subseteq V$ such that no vertices in $S$ are adjacent to one another.
 The \emph{maximum independent set problem} is to compute an independent set of maximum cardinality, called a \emph{maximum independent set} (MIS).
 The \emph{minimum vertex cover} problem is equivalent to the maximum independent set problem: $S$ is a minimum vertex cover $C$ in $G$ iff $V\setminus S$ is a maximum independent set $V\setminus C$ in $G$.
 Thus, an algorithm that solves one of these problems can be used to solve the other.
 Note, however, that this does not hold for approximation algorithms: If $C'$ is an $\alpha$-approximation of a minimum vertex cover, then $V \setminus C'$ is not necessarily an $\alpha$-approximation of a maximum independent set.
 Another related problem is the \emph{maximal} independent set problem.
 A set $S$ is a maximal independent set if it is an independent set such that for any vertex $v \in V \setminus S$, $S \cup \{v\}$ is not independent.

-As computing the size of an MIS is NP-hard, all dynamic algorithms of independent set study the maximal independent set problem.
+\paragraph{Theory Results} As computing the size of an MIS is NP-hard, all dynamic algorithms of independent set study the maximal independent set problem.
 Note, however, that unlike for matching a maximal independent set does not give an approximate solution for the MIS problem, as shown by a star graph.
 In a sequence of papers~\cite{DBLP:conf/stoc/AssadiOSS18,DBLP:journals/corr/abs-1804-01823,DBLP:conf/soda/AssadiOSS19,DBLP:conf/focs/ChechikZ19,DBLP:conf/focs/BehnezhadDHSS19} the running time for the maximal independent set problem was reduced to $\bigO(\log^4 n)$ expected worst-case update time.
+All these algorithms actually maintain a maximal independent set.
+A query can either return the size of that set in constant time or output the whole set in time linear in its size.

-While quite a large amount of engineering work has been devoted to the computation of independent sets/vertex covers in static graphs, the amount of engineering work for the dynamic independent set problem is very limited.
+\paragraph{Experimental Results} While quite a large amount of engineering work has been devoted to the computation of independent sets/vertex covers in static graphs, the amount of engineering work for the dynamic independent set problem is very limited.
 Zheng \etal~\cite{DBLP:conf/icde/ZhengWYC018} presented a heuristic fully dynamic algorithm and proposed a lazy search algorithm to improve the size of the maintained independent set.
 A year later, Zheng \etal~\cite{DBLP:conf/icde/ZhengPCY19} improved the result such that the algorithm is less sensitive to the quality of the initial solution used for the evolving MIS.
 In their algorithm, the authors used two well known data reduction rules, degree one and degree two vertex reduction, that are frequently used in the static case.
 Moreover, the authors can handle batch updates.
 Bhore \etal~\cite{DBLP:conf/esa/Bhore0N20} focused on the special case of MIS for independent rectangles which is frequently used in map labelling applications.
 The authors presented a deterministic algorithm for maintaining a MIS of a dynamic set of uniform rectangles with amortized sub-logarithmic update time.
 Moreover, the authors evaluated their approach using extensive experiments.